Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method: Summary and Conclusion

 \section{Summary and Conclusion}

-We investigated the properties of cementite using an interatomic potential developed within the MEAM formalism.
-Previously developed single element interatomic potentials for Fe and C were used to develop the Fe-C alloy MEAM potential.
-The single element potential for C predicts graphite and diamond as minimum energy structures with almost degenerate energies.
+In this study, we investigated the properties of cementite using an interatomic potential developed within the MEAM formalism.
+Previously developed single-element interatomic potentials for Fe and C were used to develop the Fe--C alloy MEAM potential.
+The single-element potential for C predicts graphite and diamond as stable structures with nearly degenerate energies.
 MEAM potentials for pure elements predict the heat of formation, bulk moduli, and lattice constants of Fe and C in their natural crystal structures in good agreement with experimental data.
-The alloy potential for the Fe-C system was developed to reproduce heat of formation of Fe-C alloys in B$_1$, L$_{12}$, and cementite crystal structures, as well as the interstitial energies of C in bcc Fe.
-The Fe-C potential was validated by investigating the energy variation with respect to volume of Fe-C alloys in B$_1$ and L$_{12}$ structures.
-The validated potential was used to predict structural, elastic, and thermal properties of cementite.
+The alloy potential for the Fe--C system was developed primarily to reproduce structural and elastic properties of cementite.
+Secondarily, the interstitial energies of C in bcc Fe, as well as heats of formation of Fe--C alloys in $B_1$ and $L_{12}$ structures were included with less weighting factors.
+The constructed potential was used to predict structural, elastic, and thermal properties of cementite.
 Structural properties tested included the heat of formation, the equilibrium lattice constants, the equilibrium volume, and the energy variation with respect to volume.
 MEAM predictions are in good agreement with DFT and experiment.
-The nine single crystal elastic constants were calculated and used to estimate polycrystalline bulk modulus, shear modulus, Young's modulus, and Poisson's ratio of cementite.
+Nine single-crystal elastic constants were calculated and used to estimate polycrystalline bulk modulus, shear modulus, Young's modulus, and Poisson's ratio of cementite.
 Surface energies for (001), (010), and (100) surfaces were also calculated and compared.
-Melting temperature and the variation of specific heat and volume with respect to temperature were predicted by two-phase (solid/liquid) MD simulations.
-The present MEAM potential predicted the melting temperature of cementite to be $1425\pm 5$~K, which is in good agreement with the eutectic point of 1420~K given in the Fe-C phase diagram.
+The potential was validated by predicting the thermal stability of cementite, its melting temperature and the variation of specific heat and volume of cementite with respect to temperature by two-phase (solid/liquid) MD simulations.
+The present MEAM potential predicted the melting temperature of cementite to be $1425\pm 5$~K.